Welcome to my new Glowing Skin Series!

 - You may need to wash your face a couple times to remove the yellow tint.

-Looking totally crazy in the mask… but it feels so nice and soothing on the skin!
+LOL, looking CRAY in this mask… but it feels so nice and soothing.
 Let me know if you try it!